semanticdata/zola-guava/README.md

 Please read and be aware of the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before conttributing.

 ## Acknowledgements and Attributions

-Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale)—a now Archived repository.

 The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/).
 Read their [license](https://uxwing.com/license/).